fega/Ecmascript---Array-slicing-proposal/README.md

 ## Problem
 JS need a better way to transversing arraylike structures
 ## Solution
-Inspired (but not limited) in python notation, add an `slicing notation` in the following form
+Inspired (but not limited) in the python notation, add an `slicing notation` in the following form
 ```
 arr[start:end:step]